boehmdos/GC-Staining-Octave/README.md

 # GC Staining and Substance Maps
 See your GC data better!
 Adds color to gas chromatograms according to their mass spectra (GC Staining).
 Sorts mass spectra by similarity on a plane (Substance Map).

 Please remember to cite our publication if you use staining or substance maps in a scientific paper!
-The DOI is **10.1016/j.talanta.2025.127541** and the paper is here (Open Access): https://www.sciencedirect.com/science/article/pii/S003991402500027X?via%3Dihub
+The DOI is **10.1016/j.talanta.2025.127541** and the paper is here (Open Access, for free!): https://www.sciencedirect.com/science/article/pii/S003991402500027X?via%3Dihub

 ![A chromatogram with staining stripes, a substance map, a quantitative substance map](/ExampleFiles/GCStaining.png?raw=true "A stained chromatogram, a susbtance map, a quantitative substance map")